iDash3/tinywebserver/README.md

   - sam
   - ...

-- designed and built drones at 15
+- designed, built and raced robots at 15 [stopped bc it was too expensive]

 - worked at VPS startup at 14